 For meetings hosted via the internet, it’s easy to suffer from dropped speech or breaks in conversations.
 When the only content to consume is audio, you absolutely have to make sure the quality is top-notch.
 Otherwise, you could lose the meeting.

-To best prepare your business or home office, for superior audio and video quality, you can run a VoIP speed and quality test here.
+To best prepare your business or home office, for superior audio and video quality, you can run a VoIP speed and quality test.

 Attendees in your meeting could be connecting to remote meetings from a coffee shop, their home office, or even their car using their mobile phone, tablet, or laptop.

 Based on the behaviors of your teammates or your external contacts who you’ll invite to meetings, you should look for online meeting software that works across different devices.
-If your web meeting app only works on Apple devices, or doesn’t work well on cell phones, it doesn’t bode well for a successful meeting.
+If your web meeting app is compatible only with a specific operating system or doesn’t work well on cell phones, it doesn’t bode well for a successful meeting.
 (There are still lots of PC users out there, and people who’d rather work on their cell phones instead of their computers.)